Communal dancefloor energy at one of

 Is there a Kiss & Ride?

 Yes.
 Our drop-off point is located on the Kampenhoutsesteenweg.
 From there, follow the road signs and walk about 250 meters to the festival entrance.
-Find the exact QR code on our transport page.
+This is the pin for the K&R location on Google Maps, but rest assured, we will have plenty of signage to point you in the right direction.

 Can I take a taxi?